 And that is not limited to vegetables.

-- Sausage and zucchini - super flavorful, you can use any sausage you like.
+- Sausage and zucchini: super flavorful, you can use any sausage you like.
 Cook it without casing and leave out excess fat.
 Mix with roasted zucchini and cheese.

-- Caprese - this is the traditional tomato, mozzarella, and basil.
+- Caprese: this is the traditional tomato, mozzarella, and basil.
 Roast the tomatoes as we do in this recipe today.
 The result is fantastic.

-- Tomatoes and corn - another great combination, it can be made with frozen corn so it's a breeze to put together.
+- Tomatoes and corn: another great combination, it can be made with frozen corn so it's a breeze to put together.

-- Mushrooms - cook them in a little oil first (sauteeing).
-They pair very well with leeks (like the Mushroom Leek Quiche), green onions or chives.
+- Mushrooms: cook them in a little oil first (sauteeing).
+They pair very well with leeks (like the Mushroom Leek Quiche), green onions, or chives.
 And with soft brie cheese.

-- Smoked salmon - make it with mostly cream and sour cream and add chopped chives, dill and maybe a smidge of lemon zest.
+- Smoked salmon: make it with mostly cream and sour cream and add chopped chives, dill, and maybe a smidge of lemon zest.

 Make-ahead vegetables

-They last for a week, sometimes more.
-I like to put them in jars with olive oil and tight-fitting lids.
-This way they are ready to be used in quiche, frittatas, or as a platter for a brunch table.
+This way, they are ready to be used in quiche, frittatas, or as a platter for a brunch table.

-Baking it
+Baking

-But, at the same time, it's important not to over bake it.
 That means that the center has to be just set, or barely jiggly.
-That way we can ensure a creamy but moist and fluffy crustless quiche.
+It will render a creamy but moist and fluffy crustless quiche.

 What pan to use?